eduvpn/documentation/DEPLOY_FEDORA.md

 #### Username & Password

-By default there is a user `me` with a generated password for the User Portal and a user `admin` with a generated password for the Admin Portal.
+By default there is a user `me` and `admin` with a generated password for portal access.
 Those are printed at the end of the deploy script.

-If you want to update/add users you can use the `vpn-user-portal-add-user` and `vpn-admin-portal-add-user` scripts.
+If you want to update/add users you can use the `vpn-user-portal-add-user`.
 Provide an existing account to _update_ the password:

     $ sudo vpn-user-portal-add-user
     User ID: foo
     Setting password for user "foo"
     Password:
     Password (repeat):

+Use the `--admin` flag to make the user an "admin".

 #### LDAP